 |Business Environments & Concepts (BEC)||$208.40|

-You may apply to schedule one test or all four at the same time; scheduling will be done after your application is approved.
+CPA candidates may apply to schedule one test or all four at the same time; scheduling will be done after the application is approved.

-Along with the fees you'll need to fill out the exam application form, which can be downloaded and printed.
+Along with the fees CPA candidates need to fill out the CPA Exam application form, which can be downloaded and printed.
 Your school transcripts must be sent directly from the school and you'll need to provide the following with your application:

 - Passport-type photo